Skip to main content

 Learn about donating by mail

 Organizations and companies are also invited to sponsor the Joy Zabala Fellowship mentorship program and help foster innovation and accessibility in educational settings.
+Contact us to learn more about sponsorship opportunities to help the Joy Zabala Fund support the next generation of leaders.

 The Fellowship